Lake Wobegon: The Lake Wobegon effect

-The Lake Wobegon effect, a natural human tendency to overestimate one's capabilities, was named in honor of the fictional town.
-The characterization that "all the women are strong, all the men are good-looking, and all the children are above average" has been used to describe a real and pervasive human tendency to overestimate one's achievements and capabilities in relation to others.
-To support the view that people in general need to believe that they are above average (the Lake Wobegon effect) one author points out that in a survey of high school students, only 2% of the students reported that they were below average in leadership ability.
-The authors of a study suggest that what they consider the “Lake Wobegon effect” can in some cases negatively affect doctors' treatment advice when, in planning treatment, doctors portray the patients as “above average”.
+The Lake Wobegon effect is a common name for illusory superiority, a natural human tendency to overestimate one's capabilities.
+The characterization that "all the women are strong, all the men are good-looking, and the children are all above average" has been used to describe a real and pervasive human tendency to overestimate one's achievements and capabilities in relation to others.
+In one survey of high school students, only 2% of the students reported that they were below average in leadership ability.
+The authors of a study suggest that what they consider the "Lake Wobegon effect" can in some cases negatively affect doctors' treatment advice when, in planning treatment, doctors portray the patients as "above average".

 Keillor himself has offered a contrarian opinion on the use of the term, observing that the effect does not actually apply in Lake Wobegon itself.
 In response to a listener query on the Prairie Home website, he pointed out that, in keeping with their Scandinavian heritage, Wobegonians prefer to downplay, rather than overestimate, their capabilities or achievements.